 You can access the full paper via IRC-WASH website.

-In the following clip she further discusses how community participation has been institutionalized in water management projects.
-The clip was produced by Genewa Water Hub in 2016 as part of the Water Talks Series.
+In the following clip Prof. Cleaver further discusses how community participation has been institutionalized in water management projects.
+The clip was produced by Geneva Water Hub in 2016 as part of the Water Talks Series.

 3. Practical cases